phooh1999/CS106L/notes.md

 `const int* const myClassMethod(const int* const &param) const;`

-(my solution...)
-- myClassMethod is a const method
+- myClassMethod is a const member function
-- it takes a const reference `param` to a pointer which points to a const int
+- it takes a reference `param` binding to a const pointer which points to a const int
 - it returns a const pointer which points to a const int

 # 11. Operators